An education with

 This program includes a 400-hour practicum.

 The practicum may be arranged in or close to the student's community.
 The student's practicum schedule will follow the preceptor's schedule and may include day, evening, or night shifts any day of the week, including weekends and holidays.
-Students are required to work full-time during the practicum and provide their own transportation to the facility.
+Students need to work full-time during the practicum and provide their own transportation to the facility.